- Academic Advising

 Academic departments also host orientations for their students, as well as the Office of International Programs that offers a mandatory orientation for all beginning international students.

 The Office of Student Services oversees several departments at UTSA’s Main and Downtown campuses.
-These offices include the AlcoholEdu Program, Budgets and Financial Services, Campus Recreation, Counseling Services, Disability Services, Student Health Services, the University Career Center, and the Women’s Resource Center.
+These offices include the Budgets and Financial Services, Campus Recreation, Counseling Services, Student Disability Services, Student Health Services, (the AlcoholEdu Program and the Women’s Resource Center fall under Student Health Services), and the University Career Center.

 The AlcoholEdu Program is provided to educate students about the use and effects of alcohol.
 Each member of the first-year class is required to complete the online AlcoholEdu course.
 The course provides a detailed education about blood alcohol content level and its effects on the body and mind.